anderson-aristotle/ruby-array/README.md

 -   Assign `20` to the end of the array using the array's length.
 -   Access the 3rd element from the end of the array.
--   Access element 9 from the array.
+-   Access the 10th element in the array.
 -   Assign [-12, -49] to the the 5th element from the end.
 -   Access all the elements starting at index 1.